microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/instructions.md

 # LAB565 - Makers in action: crafting Microsoft 365 Copilot Agents for real-world

-Welcome to the lab!
+Welcome to this lab!
 In this session, you'll warm up by learning how to consume an MCP Server and how to use Azure AI Search as a knowledge source for an agent.
 Both objectives will be achieved while creating agents in Microsoft Copilot Studio full.

 The lab consists of 7 exercises designed to guide you step-by-step through these key concepts.
 Enjoy your learning journey!